 Ruth opens with Elimelech, Naomi (his wife), and Mahlon and Kilion (their children) moving to Moab from Bethlehem (which was in Judah) to escape the famine.
 To make a long story short, Elimelech died.
 Then, about ten years later, after getting married, Mahlon and Kilion died too.
 The famine was over in Judah, so Naomi plans to head home (I mean she’s all alone, kind of, now and I’m sure being in a familiar setting with people you know well is what she feels like she needs.)
 Initially, Naomi heads to Judah with both of her daughters-in-law, Ruth and Orpah.
-However, she gives them an “out” along the way and them to go back to their moms’ houses.
-Of course, they both protest and are all like we can’t leave you.
+However, she gives them an “out” along the way and pushes them to go back to their moms’ houses.
+Of course, they both protest and insist they can’t leave Naomi.
 But Orpah stops protesting and goes home.
 Ruth, however, basically tells Naomi that they have a “ride or die” type relationship and that she is in this for the long haul.
 (This is all a summary from Ruth 1:1-19, but I encourage you to read it for yourself.)
 So they both journey to Bethlehem and when they get back people are excited to see Naomi and some women ask, “Naomi, girl, is that you?”
 (Not literally: “Is it really Naomi? the women asked.”
 Ruth 1:19(b) NLT).
 Guess how Naomi responds:

 So no, cheerful, “Yes, girl!
 Long time no see.” or “You already know it’s me.
 It’s Naomi.”.
 Naomi not only responds pretty glibly but also basically says don’t even call me Naomi.
 Naomi means pleasant, while Mara apparently means bitter.
 Since “the Almighty has sent such tragedy upon” her, she can’t be pleasant as a person or in name.